stat545ubc-2022/assignment-b3-hs235/README.md

 # STAT 545B: Assignment B4

-This assignment continues on focus working with "Shiny" applications.
+This assignment continues the focus on working with "Shiny" applications.
 Selecting, **option A: BC Liquor app**, I decided to modify an existing app.

 ### Description
 This app provides basic data exploration and analysis for the BC Liquor dataset.
 The user can filter the dataset using custom selection on price range and drink type(s).
 The app also displays the filtered dataset.
 To enhance the value provided to the user the app increases data exploration functionality and user experience through the addition of functional and UI features.